This chapter contains overview descriptions of all of the features that are new to Oracle Database 12.2.

 - Stores data in a compression unit, which is a special on-disk format.

 The maximum length of identifiers is increased to 128 bytes for most identifiers, up from 30 bytes in previous releases.

 Providing longer identifiers gives customers greater flexibility in defining their naming schemes, such as longer and more expressive table names.
 Having longer identifiers also enables object name migration between databases with different character sets, such as Thai to Unicode.

 Normal MDATA sections can be updated without reindexing the entire document, but there is a performance cost for doing so.
 Now you have the option of specifying MDATA sections as read-only, which means they can only be changed when the document is updated and the index is synchronized.

-This feature provides better performance for queries because there is no extra cursor required to handle read-only MDATA sections.
-Reducing the number of cursors required may also prevent exceeding the limit of the OPEN_CURSORS system parameter.
+This feature provides better performance for queries because an extra cursor is not required to handle read-only MDATA sections.
+Reducing the number of cursors required can also prevent exceeding the limit of the OPEN_CURSORS system parameter.